 Can This Be Prevented by Common Anti-cheating Methods?

-No. The author tested template paraphrasing and windowed Perplexity Filter, two defense methods introduced in
+No. The author tested template paraphrasing and windowed Perplexity Filter, two defense methods introduced in other literatures

 Ending